melaniehuang/generative-sounds/README.md

 To run and write Processing, you would generally [download the latest version of Processing](https://processing.org/download/) but given we don't have a lot of time today - we're going to get up and running right in our browser on a variant called p5. p5.js is a JavaScript library based on Processing but is written slightly differently.

 ## p5 Editor
 [Sign up for an account](https://editor.p5js.org/) to write your code in the browser.
-Create an account and press play.
-You can only save files when you're logged in.
-So to make sure you don't lose any work - make sure you're logged in.
+Create an account and make sure you're signed in successfully.
+You can only save files when you're signed in.
+So to make sure you don't lose any work - make sure you're signed in.
+Once you're in - press 'Play'.
+A gray square should appear to the right of the text on screen.

 When you've signed in, copy and paste the following into the left-hand side and let's chat about what it's doing.
 Press 'Play'.